bkudria/speakeasy/docs/instructions/05_output_examples.md

 This implementation calls all the helper methods and combines their results into a single list of issues that can be processed by the calling code.

-Please also update the tasks.md file to mark this task as completed:
+Please also update the tasks.org file to mark this task as completed:
-- Change the status of "Implement detect_issues method in MisalignmentDetector" from "[ ]" to "[x]"
+- Change the status of "Implement detect_issues method in MisalignmentDetector" from "TODO" to "DONE"
 </response>